MailTape/MailTape-v1/_posts/2014-12-21-Gabriel-Garzon-Montano.md

 This morning, please welcome our new delighted guest who is half Colombian and half French but born and brought up in Brooklyn.
 Gabriel Garzon Montano is a true child of the world. </p>

 # French Colombian American
-That's the cocktail for his classy vibes.
-Where silents are as important as the melody, where the groove is cold and his voice warm as South-America.
-Let's listen an impressive selection where his amazing talent is reflected by his tripolars inspirations.
+That’s the blend for his classy vibes where silence is as important as melody and although the groove is cold his voice is as warm as South America.
+Let’s listen to his handpicked selection where he draws his influence from three diverse cultures.

 # His selection for a classy morning